aaronpurt/front-end-coding-challenge/readme.md

-# Front End Engineering Challenge
+# Front End Coding Challenge

 Build a navigation for a website.
 Use CSS, HTML, and AngularJS to develop a responsive navbar with login/logout.
 You can start with the code in index.html or create your own project.